 Learn Financial Aid Terms

 Financial Aid can sometimes be confusing, so make sure you are familiar with the terms and definitions surrounding your financial aid.

 It is important for you to budget during your college career.
 Keep in mind that budgeting involves both the short term and long term planning.
 Short term expenses are things like books for your classes, rent, and paying for other daily activities.
 The long term involves planning to repay your loans, buying a car, and planning for your future.
 Learning to budget now will make your future much easier to navigate.
 Check out the budgeting advice and tools provided by Federal Student Aid.

 Monitor Your Loans

 You will want to monitor your financial aid while you are in college.
-By logging onto your National Student Loan Data System record, you can view your federal financial aid.
+By logging onto your National Student Loan Data System record, you can view your federal aid once you are logged in by clicking on MY AID.
 This site will allow you to monitor the types and amounts of your federal loans and Pell grants.
 This is especially important since some financial aid funds are limited or capped.

 Know Your Federal Servicer

 If you borrow a federal loan, you will work with a Federal Servicer.
 It is important to know who your servicer is and to have the contact information for them.